 Technological trends affecting business between 2010-2019 cover five critical shifts in general and business technology that occurred over the last decade, helping small businesses to close the gap and compete at peak performance.

-We know the past is behind us, but last decade deserves a little fan fair as it was packed full of technological trends affecting business, life, and the world in general.
+While we know the past is behind us, the last decade deserves a little fan fair as it was packed full of technological trends affecting business, life, and the world in general.

-Here are 3 technological trends affecting business between 2010 to 2019 that really helped to close the gap between small and big business, making it easier to reach customers, compete, and profit.
+While there were countless technological advances in the last decade, there were three technological trends affecting business between 2010 to 2019 that really helped to close the gap between small and big business, making it easier to reach customers, compete, and profit: